kThyson/kThyson/OSBBuilderDocs/Section_Function_Output.md

 # Section: Function Output

-This section describes the output of each public function in the OSDBuilder module.
-See the related documentation files for output details.
+Each public function in the OSDBuilder module returns output relevant to its operation, such as custom objects representing OS builds, media, or tasks.
+Refer to the documentation for each function for details on its output type and structure.